 profile picture

-Purchasing a home is the most serious financial decision some of us could ever make.
-It doesn't matter if a primary residence, a second vacation home or an investment, purchasing real property is a detailed financial transaction that requires multiple parties to make it all happen.
+Purchasing a house is the most significant investment many people may ever consider.
+Whether it's where you raise your family, a seasonal vacation home or a rental fixer upper, purchasing real property is a detailed transaction that requires multiple people working in concert to make it all happen.

-Most people are familiar with the parties taking part in the transaction.
-The real estate agent is the most familiar face in the transaction.
-Then, the lender provides the financial capital necessary to finance the transaction.
-The title company ensures that all aspects of the exchange are completed and that a clear title passes from the seller to the buyer.
+Most of the parties involved are very familiar.
+The real estate agent is the most familiar entity in the exchange.
+Then, the mortgage company provides the money required to bankroll the transaction.
+The title company makes sure that all details of the sale are completed and that a clear title transfers to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the real estate is consistent with the purchase price?
+So, what party makes sure the value of the real estate is in line with the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Service of Idaho will ensure, you as an interested party, are informed.

-Our first task at Appraisal Service of Idaho is to inspect the property to determine its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the shape a reasonable buyer would expect them to be.
-To make sure the stated size of the property has not been misrepresented and convey the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first duty at Appraisal Service of Idaho is to inspect the property to determine its true status.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.

 Cost Approach

-This is where we use information on local building costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
-This figure usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser uses information on local building costs, the cost of labor and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers become very familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers get to know the subdivisions in which they appraise.
+They innately understand the value of particular features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the property being appraised.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-• For example, if the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.
+• Say, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may deduct the value of an irrigation system from the sales price of the comparable.

-A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Appraisal Service of Idaho, we are an authority in knowing the value of particular items in Nampa and Canyon County neighborhoods.
-This approach to value is typically given the most importance when an appraisal is for a real estate exchange.
+A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+When it comes to putting a value on features of homes in Nampa and Canyon, Appraisal Service of Idaho is second to none.
+The sales comparison approach to value is commonly awarded the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while this amount is probably the most reliable indication of what a house is worth, it may not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Appraisal Service of Idaho will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While this amount is probably the best indication of what a house is worth, it may not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Appraisal Service of Idaho will help you attain the most accurate property value, so you can make the most informed real estate decisions.